alphagov/govuk-design-system/docs/deployment/production.md

 We deploy to the `govuk-design-system-origin` app.

-This app exists within the `govuk-design-system` organisation and the `production` space, and is deployed by the `design-system-deploy-production@digital.cabinet-office.gov.uk` user, the credentials for which can be found in our credential store.
+This app exists within the `govuk-design-system` organisation and the `design-system` space, and is deployed by the `design-system-deploy+design-system@digital.cabinet-office.gov.uk` user, the credentials for which can be found in BitWarden.

 We use an [application manifest](/deploy/manifest.yml) to configure the app name and the type of buildpack that we want to use.